Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 Twitter, Facebook, Hacker News, Reddit, etc.

-Specific attention should be given for the announcement of Raku in non-latin script countries, such as India, Japan, China, Taiwan.
-Raku with its more than excellent Unicode support, should be able to make a big splash for developers in those regions.
+Specific attention should be given for the announcement of Raku in non-latin script countries (such as India, Japan, China, Taiwan) by making sure any announcements are also translated into appropriate languages for these regions.
+Raku, with its more than excellent Unicode support, should be able to make a big splash for developers in those regions.

 ## Ecosystem changes